 Beyond a domestic feature of private life, what we eat gives shape to our national and global cultures and identities.
 Food is an essential element of the human condition and has long been the inspiration for my art practice, focusing on mealtimes as social sites where tradition and innovation mix.
 From tableware to food specific presentation vessels, my ceramic work promotes the power of simple rituals that elevate the ordinary to the elegant.

-My work is design-focused functional tableware for the staging and serving of shared food.
-I use a combination of wheel throwing and handbuilding techniques to construct porcelain forms with streamline silhouettes characterized by clean lines and gentle organic curves.
-The smooth surfaces alternate between gem-like areas of gloss and sugar-like satin matte glazes.
-This dichotomy is inviting to both sight and touch.
+Combined construction methods of wheel throwing, hand-building, and slip casting create streamlined forms with clean lines and gentle organic curves punctuated by asymmetry.
+The smooth surfaces alternate between gem-like areas of gloss, sugar-like satin matte glazes, and areas of color-stained raw porcelain.
+This trichotomy is inviting to both sight and touch.